 Today we will take a look at Texapore and see how it measures up against Gore-Tex®.

 Gore-Tex® was originally created by the son of the founders of the Gore-Tex company.

 It is an ePTFE material, made of billions of micropores on its surface, which allows moisture from perspiration to pass through, while at the same time preventing water droplets from the outside to pass.

 ePTFE is an incredibly durable material, which does not really give in to wear and tear and has a considerable lifetime.

 Gore-Tex can be considered as a blend of three elements:

 The membrane is because of ePTFE, which gives the Gore-Tex fabric its main weather-resistance qualities.

-Currently, Gore-Tex is still one of the most renowned and most used fabric technologies, not only in jackets, but also in other outdoor clothes and gear.
+Currently, Gore-Tex is still one of the most renowned and most used fabric technologies, not only in jackets but also in other outdoor clothing and gear.